benjamin-weiss/hsrmbeamertheme/README.md

 - `caption`: optional caption (can be any Latex code, leave it empty if you do not need any caption) that will be displayed as an overlay on top of the picture

+**Due to the inner working o TikZ, you may have to compile your presentation twice to get the background image to appear!**

 Alternatively, you can use this syntax to set a background image for any slide: